 The number of times I need to clean a tiny little bit of junk from under a macbook pro butterfly key is starting to get bothersome.
 Currently my spacebar is registering 50% of the time.
 I can't buy another one with these switches.

 The problem is especially apparent on the space bar.
 If you’ve got a steady hand and good eyesight, you might be able to pop off the other keys, clean them out, and replace the button.
 However, users have found that the space bar is particularly fragile.

 It’s incredibly difficult—if not impossible—to remove the space bar and replace it again without damaging either the butterfly mechanism or the key itself.

-As a result, people have started taking their machine into an Apple Store.
-If the technicians can’t fix it, they’ll send it away and replace the entire top part of your laptop, including the whole keyboard.
+If you meet both the prerequisites, take your computer to either an official Apple store or an Apple Authorized Service Provider.
+The technicians will assess your machine and try and fix it in-store.
+If they can’t fix it, they’ll send it away and replace the entire top part of your laptop, including the whole keyboard.

-If you’re not covered by AppleCare, the replacement will set you back an eye-watering $700.
+If you don’t meet the requirements and you’re not covered by AppleCare, the replacement keyboard will set you back an eye-watering $700.

 Warning: All MacBook keys are fragile; proceed with extreme caution.

 Before you start using the compressed air, there are a couple of notes to keep in mind:

 - Always use the supplied straw so you can control air flow.